wangc67/DL-learning/README.md

 cd CNNsimple
 python ./train.py

-to use custom dataset, unzip and put it in ./data
+to use custom dataset, unzip and put it in ../data

-ps: evaluate.py undone, and the cnn is no use on custom dataset